Local Information for Global Network Estimation in Latent Space Models: Theoretical results

 \subsection{Theoretical results for a conditional likelihood with general neighborhood}

 Assumption~\ref{assp:strictly_balance} serves as a convenient point to start our analysis but is often not satisfied in practice.
-Therefore, in what follows, we will explore the general case $\cstZ \neq \stZ$.
+Therefore, in what follows, we consider the more general case without this assumption, i.e., under $J\stZ \neq \stZ$.
 We assume that the individual does not have a full network view, with $r_S < c$ for some positive constant $c < 1$.
-As shown in Supplementary Lemma~\ref{lemma:G_JGJ}, the difference between $\cstZ$ and $\stZ$ can be bounded as,
+To quantify the influence of neighborhood structure, we introduce the following measure to capture the amount of ``imbalance" within $\cS$,

-for some $C >0$. $U_S$ captures the ``imbalance" in the neighborhood set $\cS$ -- when Assumption~\ref{assp:strictly_balance} holds so that the center of $\cS$ aligns with that of the entire network (i.e., $\sum_{j \in \cS} \stz_j = 0$), $U_{S}$ reduces to zero.
+When Assumption~\ref{assp:strictly_balance} holds so that the center of $\cS$ aligns with that of the entire network (i.e., $\sum_{j \in \cS} \stz_j = 0$), $U_{S}$ reduces to zero.
 The more the center of the neighborhood deviates from the origin, the larger $U_{S}$ becomes, indicating a greater amount of imbalance.
 We further normalize $U_{S}$ by $\|\stG\|_\F$ and use $U_{S}/\|\stG\|_\F$ as a measure of neighborhood imbalance.
 As we will demonstrate later in theoretical and numerical analysis, this measure is closely related to the estimation errors and reflects the quality of the available information in the partial view of $\cS$.

 The rest of this section provides convergence results for Algorithm~\ref{alg:lsp} conditional on a general neighborhood $\cS$, removing Assumption~\ref{assp:strictly_balance}.
 Similar to Lemma~\ref{lemma:et_theta_simple_v1}, the following lemma establishes upper bounds for various estimation errors in terms of $e_t$.